clevertree/cms/README.md

 * Automatic SSL - Free, automated SSL via Greenlock
 * Automatic Admin - Request administration access via DNS SOA Email
 * Maximum server performance with minimal overhead
+* No CMS-specific tags, prefixes, or support libraries.
+Content only!
 #### Secondary Goals

 * Universal CMS / CMI - Simple SCHEMA that may be used by other CMS software without conflicts